Myth: Carbohydrates in a mother’s diet do not affect the baby’s birth weight.

 Truth: This is false.

 The British Journal of Nutrition published a study investigating the association between the intake of macronutrients during pregnancy and the baby’s birth weight.
-According to the study, researchers found that each additional 10g of carbohydrates consumed per day was associated with an increase of approximately 4g in birth weight.
-This suggests that additional carbohydrate intake during pregnancy is associated with an increased birth weight.
-To read more about macronutrients and this study, click here.
+According to the study, researchers found that each additional 10 g of carbohydrates consumed per day was associated with an increase of approximately 4 g in birth weight.
+This suggests that additional carbohydrate intake during pregnancy is associated with increased birth weight.